Exabyte-io/documentation/docs/site-policy/sharing-policy.md

 ## Special system-wide permissions

-There are special system-wide access types on entities.
+There are special system-wide access types on entities:

 - **public**, where all logged-in users have "read" access to the entity
 - **anyone with link**, where the webpage that corresponds to the entity will be visible to non-logged in users with the exact URL of the page